Retail AIFs prospectus requirements.

 The AIF shall make a full disclosure of the States, local authorities and public international bodies in the securities of which, it is intended to invest more than 20% of its net assets.

 The fund shall specify the techniques and instruments that it will utilise for efficient portfolio management.
 They must be in line with the best interests of the fund.
-It must disclose its policy regarding direct and indirect operational cost and fees arising from portfolio management techniques that may be deductible from the revenue delivered to the fund.
+It must disclose its policy regarding direct and indirect operational costs and fees arising from portfolio management techniques that may be deductible from the revenue delivered to the fund.

 It must disclose the procedures and conditions for repurchase and redemption of units including the periods in which proceeds will normally be paid or discharged to unitholder.
 It must disclose the circumstances in which repurchase or redemption may be suspended.
 If it is an open-ended fund with limited liquidity, it must specify the limited nature of the redemption facilities.